jbetancourt8/justiceleague/README.md

 This application is a fictional interpretion of what a Justice Leauge Museum might look like.
 It was created using React.

+## Disclaimer

+This is a work of fiction.

 ## How to use

 [Deployed Website](https://justiceleague-app.herokuapp.com/)